-When generating code, assume that entities imported from a different package will be dynamically linked.
-This can reduce code size tremendously, but may slow-down crosspackage calls of non-inlined functions.
-There can be some complications combining shared (page 188) with this flag relating to linking in the RTS under Linux.
+Build code for dynamic linking.
+This can reduce code size tremendously, but may slowdown cross-module calls of non-inlined functions.
+There can be some complications combining -shared (page 191) with this flag relating to linking in the RTS under Linux.
 See Trac #10352.